tuchandra/zebra/README.md

 ## Incomplete changelog
 ## 2023-11-19: continue tests
 Add tests for clue types within `generate.py`.

+Fix a bug that I introduced in `clues.py`.
+That file is so hard to understand, but it's also hard to write unit tests for; converting boolean expressions to CNF by hand is no fun.

+Tune the weights of clues in the solution.
+Prepare to integrate the puzzle and solution classes.

+Remove the checkbox-esque Smoothie selection, because it just gets in the way when trying to make puzzles quickly.

 ### 2023-11-13: continue tests and refactor
 Continue adding tests.
 Finish up the unit tests for `sat_utils.py` and start a couple for `clues.py`, though that file is very hard to test because of the difficulty of hand-computing DNF-to-CNF conversions.